BollineniRohith123/talent-spark-recruit/allaboutproject.md

 1. Introduction
-TalentSpark Recruit is an advanced SmartMatch-powered recruitment platform tailored for consulting companies in the US.
+QORE Recruit is an advanced SmartMatch-powered recruitment platform tailored for consulting companies in the US.
 It streamlines the hiring process by integrating cutting-edge technologies such as TalentPulse for voice-based candidate screening, n8n.io for workflow automation, and a secure on-premise deployment model.
 The platform maximizes profits for consulting agencies by efficiently managing client budgets and candidate offers, offering role-specific dashboards for transparency, and ensuring robust security through subscription-based licensing.
 Key Objectives

 Profit Optimization: Maximize agency margins through configurable budget splits (e.g., client budget of $100/hour, candidate offered $65/hour, agency retains $35/hour).